 - $75.00 ($82.50 GST incl.) for all other forms of screening for paid employees; and

 - $50.00 ($55.00 GST incl.) for all forms of screening conducted for volunteers and students on placement.

-Applications received by the Screening Unit from 1 July 2014 will be charged using the new fee structure.
-Applications lodged at Australia Post from 1 July 2014 will also be charged using the new fee structure.
+Application forms received by the Screening Unit or lodged with Australia Post after 1 July 2014 will be charged using the new fee structure.

 Disability Services Employment Screening